 Susan (Younkin) Lichliter was born on Aug.
 5, 1819 in Somerset County, PA, the daughter of Henry and Elizabeth "Betsy" (Weimer) Younkin.

-In about 1840, when she was age 21, Susan married 25-year-old John Campbell Leichliter (1815-1853), son of Jacob and Jemima (Campbell) Lichliter of Turkeyfoot Township and one of 17 children in the family.
-He was a grandson of German immigrants John and Lydia (Green) Lichliter, who came to Bedford County, PA and thence settled in Somerset County where his son Jacob was born in 1792.
+In about 1840, when she was age 21, Susan married 25-year-old John Campbell Leichliter (1815-1853), also spelled "Leichliter," son of Jacob and Jemima (Campbell) Lichliter of Turkeyfoot Township and one of 17 children in the family.
+He was a grandson of German immigrants John and Lydia (Green) Lichliter, who came to Bedford County, PA and thence settled in Somerset County prior to or in 1792.

 The two families were close, and John's brother Rev. Levi Lichliter was wedded to Susan's cousin Catherine "Katie" Younkin.
 John's younger half sister, Margaret J. Leichliter, was wedded to Susan's cousin Joel Minerd, son of Jacob and Catherine (Younkin) Minerd Jr.

-Their known children were Henry H. Lichliter, Harriet Lichliter, Levi Lichliter and Almira (or "Elmira") Boucher.
+The known children born to Susan and John were Henry H. Lichliter, Harriet Lichliter, Levi Lichliter and Almira Boucher.
 Heartache blanketed the family on Nov.
-13, 1852 daughter Harriet died as she was nearing her ninth birthday.
+13, 1852 when daughter Harriet died as she was nearing her ninth birthday.

 John was "one of the first public school teachers in Somerset county," according to a 1906 biographical sketch.
-He also was "engaged in farming throughout his life," as noted in a profile published in 1939.
+He also was "engaged in farming throughout his life."

 Susan survived her husband by many decades and made her home in Salisbury, Somerset County.
 She passed away in 1890 at the age of 71.

 John is named in a chapter about his son Levi in the 1906 book History of Bedford and Somerset Counties, Pennsylvania.